Magento is one of the top ecommerce platforms in the United States and increasingly around the world too.

-In the United States, Magento is one of the top e-commerce platforms.
-Nearly 200,000 websites are using Magento, and yours could be one of them.
+Nearly 200,000 websites use Magento and yours could be one of them.
 But, what is Magento?
-Magento is a ecommerce website platform that specializes in ecommerce websites.
-Its users have access to hundreds of unique features that help them connect with their customers and sell their products.
+Magento is an ecommerce website platform owned by Adobe that specializes in ecommerce websites.
+Magento users have access to hundreds of unique features that help them connect with their customers and sell their products.

 What Is Magento?